The Race Against Time: Gameplay

 In The Race Against Time, the player controls Sudanese runner Omar Khalifa, who was the torch runner for the 1986 Sport Aid campaign.
 The goal of the game is to raise a flag and light a torch bowl in six continents over five in-game hours, beginning in Sudan.
 In side-scrolling game screens, the player runs past landmarks such as Buckingham Palace, the Sydney Opera House and Mount Rushmore.
 The player travels between screens by using airplanes or transporter arrows.

 Each continent contains unique environmental hazards to avoid, such as falling bricks and collapsing bridges.
 Water and rain are also hazards as they can extinguish the torch and end the game.
-Letting the time run out would also cause the game to end, requiring hourglasses to be collected to increase the amount of time left.
-Obstacles blocking the journey can be resolved using items picked up, including a spanner and sandbag.
+Letting the time run out also causes the game to end, requiring hourglasses to be collected to increase the time limit.
+Obstacles blocking the journey can be resolved by using gathered items, including a spanner and sandbag.
 Lighting all the flames and raising the flags opens up the final destination to the United Nations in New York City, beginning the 1988 Sport Aid.